 Description: Probes the target's mind, forcefully revealing memories, emotions, and thoughts.

-Another mentally-damaging technique, Legilimens allows its caster to utilize Legilimency: the art of mind-reading.
-Not only will it reveal memories, it forces the victim to re-experience them, allowing it to be used as a form of torture.
+Another mentally damaging technique, Legilimens allows its caster to utilize Legilimency: the art of mind-reading.
+Not only will it reveal memories, but it also forces the victim to re-experience them, allowing it to be used as a form of torture.
 Skilled practitioners like Voldemort can even perform the magic without a wand or incantation!

 Though not listed as an Unforgivable Curse, Legilimens seems to be taboo in the wizarding world.
 Amongst the Ministry, it's not even used on prisoners (like Barty Crouch Jr.) despite its potential to reveal accomplices or schemes.

 Description: Apparently kills its target; little is known of this curse.

 Molly Weasley unleashes an unnamed spell to kill Bellatrix Lestrange in Deathly Hallows (an impressive feat considering Lestrange had competently dueled Hermione, Luna, and Ginny at once).
 Because of its effects, this could be Avada Kedavra, but the book makes no mention of Kedavra's trademark green flash, causing most fans to believe Molly used a separate jinx.